 So, is that it?
 Adjust the temperature and humidity to kill coronavirus?
 Well, that would be right up our street!
 Yogafurie’s are probably the hottest Hot Yoga classes in town to be honest.
 And Bristol is a big place!
 Also, we strictly control humidity at 50% – the optimum for your skin and lungs to perform.
 However, there’s more to this story.

 Basically, a very similar virus from mice is sensitive to UV, leading some to suggest that it’s UV, not temp, causing the variations in global spread and the latitude banding effect.
-But check this next one out:
+But check this other article out.

 UV disinfection is in use in China.
 The article describes its use, and the kind of power output needed to be sure to kill the virus in surfaces.
 But temperature and humidity still play a role: